fabricedesre/servonk/readme.md

 ## Building

-First, run `./mach bootstrap-rust` to get the correct version of the Rust compiler.
+First, install [rustup](https://rustup.rs/).
+Then run `./bootstrap.sh` to get the correct version of the Rust compiler.

 ### Option 1: using the Gonk prebuilt toolchain
 - Set the `GONK_DIR` environement variable to the location of your B2G checkout.